HIGHLIGHTS

 - Colours: Velvet Grey, Velvet Black, Desert Gold, Sprout Green

-The Honor 600 Lite is shaping up to be one of the more exciting mid-range phones coming to Nepal this year.
-The aluminium build, thinner bezels, brighter display, bigger battery, and the processor jump are all meaningful upgrades over the 400 Lite.
-On paper, Honor has clearly put in the work this time around.
+The Honor 600 Lite, with its aluminium build, thinner bezels, brighter display, and bigger battery, is shaping up to be one of the more exciting mid-range phones coming to Nepal this year.
+Honor has clearly put in the work this time, and the 600 Lite comes with meaningful upgrades over the 400 Lite.

 What are your thoughts on the Honor 600 Lite?
 Let us know in the comments below!